The Wizard of Oz (1993 video game): Development and release

 GamePro announced in June 1992 that SETA U.S.A. was planning to release a set of games based on the 1939 film The Wizard of Oz, with one for the Super Nintendo Entertainment System reported to be released in early 1993.
 The magazine revealed that Dorothy, the Tin Man, the Scarecrow, and the Cowardly Lion were playable characters; a rendition of "Over the Rainbow" would be included in the soundtrack; and that anybody could submit ideas for the game by contacting the SETA's Las Vegas address.
 Another version for the Nintendo Entertainment System was announced in September 1992, and was reported to be in development by Electronic Gaming Monthly from December 1992 to July 1993; however, there were no reports about it afterward.

 SETA first presented the SNES game at the 1993 winter Consumer Electronics Show (CES), and the finished version at the 1993 summer CES and 1994 winter CES.
 Just before its North American release, it was previewed in VideoGames & Computer Entertainment and GamePro.
 Its sprites were featured as "Stamp Out Famous Faces" in the stamp feature section of the Nintendo Player's Guide for Mario Paint (1993).
 In North America, the "early 1993" release date was moved to September 1993 in April.
-In Europe, the game was originally planned to be released in early 1994 and was moved to April.
+In Europe, the game was originally planned to be released in early 1994 and was moved to April, but ultimately was not released in the region.